Placement and Proficiency

 Courses whose focus is on the theory and practice of writing.

 All students must earn one unit in quantitative reasoning.
 Many courses in the Mathematics Department satisfy this requirement, as do select courses in other departments.
 Students should choose a course appropriate to their desired major and career plans, as outlined below.
 Students may receive credit for courses offered by the Mathematics Department or by receiving a satisfactory score on an AP, IB or AICE exam.

-All incoming students are required to complete an online math placement exam prior to starting at Stetson.
-Scores on this exam will inform placement in to specific math courses (MATH 122Q, MATH 130, or MATH 141Q) as well as guide students and their advisors in choosing an appropriate Q course.
+Some programs of study will require completion of an online placement exam.
+Scores on this exam will inform placement into specific math courses (MATH 122Q, MATH 130, or MATH 141Q) as well as guide students and their advisors in choosing an appropriate Q course.

-Students scoring high enough on appropriate AP, IB or AICE exams may also receive credit for MATH 141Q and / or MATH 142Q.
+Students scoring high enough on appropriate AP, IB or AICE exams may also receive credit for MATH 141Q and/or MATH 142Q.
 In general, students choosing majors in the School of Business Administration will take MATH 122Q in the freshman or sophomore year.
-Please note that this course has the following prerequisites: ECON 103S and BSAN 101 (or passing BSAN Proficiency Exam) and Math Placement Exam with a score of 11.
+Please note that this course has the following prerequisite: Math Placement Exam score of 11.
 Students seeking certification for teaching should consult with an advisor in Teacher Education to be certain of the latest State-mandated requirements in mathematics.